How To Edit Your WordPress User Profile

-- The email address on your profile is never sent to any other site (including WordPress) and it is never shown on your site (unless you decided to publish it, or use a WordPress theme that has been encoded to display the email address).
+- The email address on your profile is never sent to any other site (including WordPress) and it is never displayed on your website (unless you choose to display it, or use a theme that displays your email address).

-Installing certain plugins on your site (e.g. for adding social media features), may insert or remove fields in your User Profile screen (e.g. add a Facebook URL field, display additional functionality fields related to the plugin, etc…)
+Adding certain plugins to your site (e.g. for adding social media features), may add or remove fields in the User Profile screen (e.g. add a Twitter username field, display additional functionality options related to the plugin, etc…)

-There are a number of plugins that allow you to modify user profile fields.
-You can browse many free plugins by typing in keywords like “user profile fields” in the “Add Plugins” section inside your WP dashboard …
+There are a number of plugins that let you change user profile fields.
+You can find many free plugins by typing in keywords like “user profile fields” in the “Add Plugins” section inside your WordPress dashboard …

-See Tip #3 in the “Your Profile: Additional Info” section below for an example of a free plugin that lets you hide unnecessary user profile fields.
+See Tip #3 in the “WordPress User Profile: Useful Tips” section further below for an example of a free plugin that lets you hide unnecessary user profile fields.

-As mentioned above, your User Profile area has a number of fields that allow you to enter extra contact information such as:
+As mentioned above, the WordPress Profile area has a number of fields that allow you to enter additional contact information such as:

-Most users simply ignore this section.
-Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.
+Normally, most users just leave these fields empty.
+Some WordPress theme developers, however, may choose to display this and other contact information in their themes.

 WordPress provides default fields for the following services: